BiancaPopescu2001/Tableau/README.md

 -	Display the average weekly values.
 -	Highlight weeks that are above and below the average to draw attention to sales & profit performance.

+## Calculated Fields
+In this section, I will present the calculated fields I have developed to implement the KPIs described above.

 ## Dashboard Link

 https://public.tableau.com/app/profile/bianca.popescu/viz/SalesDashboard_17612430350950/SalesDashboard